el7or/MEAN-Stack_FullDemo/README.md

 Add advanced features like file upload and pagination

-Make your Application more secure by implementing Users, Authentication as well as Authorization
+Make Application more secure by implementing Users, Authentication as well as Authorization

 Handle Errors gracefully